Carl Fogarty: Other races

-Early in his career he won the Formula One World Championship for bikes, which was gradually fading after the 1988 commencement of the World Superbike Championship.
+Early in his career, Fogarty won the Formula One World Championship for bikes, which was gradually fading after the 1988 commencement of the World Superbike Championship.
 Fogarty won it three times, from 1988 to 1990.
 In 1990 it dropped below the six races required for the FIM to class it as a championship, rather than merely a cup; again, he won it.

-He made several starts in Moto GP, filling in for Pierfrancesco Chili on an ROC bike for a while in 1990, with a best finish of sixth at the Swedish Grand Prix.
+Fogarty made several starts in Moto GP, filling in for Pierfrancesco Chili on an ROC bike for a while in 1990, with a best finish of sixth at the Swedish Grand Prix.
 He also contested the 500cc British Grand Prix several times.
-In 1992 he ran sixth before crashing on oil.
+In 1992, he ran sixth before crashing on oil.
 In 1993 he qualified on the second row, and ran second early on after Alex Barros, Mick Doohan and Kevin Schwantz crashed on the first lap.
 He was set for third when he ran out of fuel, coasting over the line in fourth behind three Yamahas.
 He was entered again in 1994, but withdrew pre-race – citing a hand injury but later admitting that he felt the ride was uncompetitive.

-In 1992, he teamed with Terry Rymer and Michael Simul to win the 24 Hours of Le Mans.
+In 1992, Fogarty teamed with Terry Rymer and Michael Simul to win the 24 Hours of Le Mans.
 Other wins included Bol d'Or.
 They went on to win the FIM Endurance World Championship for Kawasaki.
 Thus, along with his four World Superbike Championships, he holds an aggregate of five world championship titles.

 Riding for Ducati, Fogarty finished second at the 1995 Daytona 200 in the United States.
 Scott Russell crashed during the first lap of the race but was able to remount and pass Fogarty for the win.
 Fogarty said that the pace car regrouping following the yellow flag allowed Russell to close the gap significantly.

 Fogarty won the Ulster Grand Prix F1 race in 1988 and then a year later he won the 'King of the Roads' senior race setting a new lap record in the process, a speed of 121.629 mph.

 In 1993, Fogarty won both superbike races at the North West 200 on board a Moto Cinelli Ducati 888.
 In race one he beat the Dunlop brothers (Robert in second, Joey third) and in race two, he was again ahead of Robert (second) and Phillip McCallen in third.
 He also set a new lap record of 122.491 mph.

 Fogarty rode a Harris Yamaha 500 GP bike in 1992 to victory in the Macau Grand Prix.